 Care in hospital

 A specialist team works with your hospital doctors and nurses to provide advice and help with your illness and its effects.
-For details please talk to your named nurse.
+For details please talk to the nurse providing your care.

 Care from a hospice